Business and Industry

 The School of Mechanical Engineering can assist with solving technical problems and develop state-of-the-art technology and processes to make your business more efficient.
 If your organisation is a legal firm, we can provide expert advice on a range of technical issues.
 This collaboration with industry partners and involvement in real-world research and consulting brings a unique authority to the teaching of our degrees and ensures our teaching programs are strengthened with content relevant to current industry needs.

-- Consulting Projects and Test Facilities
+- Consulting and Expert Witness

 - Design and Build Competitions